omegat-org/omegat/release/readme.txt

 After installing java you may need to modify your system path variable so that it includes the directory where the 'java' application resides.

+Linux users should pay attention to the fact that OmegaT won't work with free/ open-source Java implementations that can be found in many Linux distros (for example, Ubuntu).
+Download and install Sun's JRE via the link above, or download and install OmegaT bundled with JRE (the .tar.gz bundle marked "Linux").

 ==============================================================================
  4. Contributions to OmegaT